 - Add a KMS Process Exclusion to Windows Defender

 - (See notes at the bottom if you are using the script-based Distribution Installer)

 Set the SQL Server Service to Delayed Auto-Start

 This will instruct Windows to delay starting the Service(s) for approximately one minute after reboot.
 During this time, KMS will be able to fully start before the SQL Server Service starts.
 You can use the Services Tab or Command Line.
 You can apply this by the Services Tab or by Command Line.

 Start the Services tab (or Run Services.msc).
 Select the SQL Server Service.
 Change the Service Start type from Automatic to Automatic (Delayed Start).

-Note that you must also set Delayed Start for any non-disabled services that depend on the SQL Server Service.
-For example, the associated SQL Server Agent Service (unless disabled) and the SQL Server Launchpad (SQL Server 2016).
+Note that you must also set Delayed Auto Start for any Auto Start services that depend on the SQL Server Service.
+For example, the associated SQL Server Agent Service and the SQL Server Launchpad (SQL Server 2016).

 In order to see the Service(s) that are dependent on the SQL Server Service, click the